-Join Sean Adams for an in-depth discussion in this video The origin of branding, part of Foundations of Branding for Designers.
+Join Sean Adams for an in-depth discussion in this video The origin of branding, part of Branding for Designers.

 - Let's go back in time to get a sense of the origin of branding.
 First, let's go way, way back.
 As soon as that first Stone Age human pounded out that first stone tool, he or she expected recognition.
 "I made this!"
 It's a human condition that we like making things, and when we do, we want others to know who made it.
 Branding began as a simple application of a symbol or mark on a piece of pottery or brick.
 This wasn't simply a way to graffiti a name on the bottom of a vase, it was a way to identify who made it and where he or she lived.